 A root system possesses the following key characteristics:

-- It is mostly subterranean to the plant axis.
+- Roots are mostly subterranean to the plant axis.

 - A root system is: